Texas Senate passes bill with new voting restrictions after a Democrat filibustered for 15 hours to try to stop the measure

 Shortly after she finished, Sen. Bryan Hughes, the GOP sponsor of the bill, urged its passage, saying the measure contained “simple, common sense reforms.”
 The chamber swiftly voted in favor.

+Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

-Alvarado’s all-night filibuster came a day after Texas House Speaker Dade Phelan (R) signed arrest warrants for 52 Democrats who failed to return during the fourth day of the House’s second special session, leaving the chamber eight members short of a quorum.
+Alvarado’s all-night filibuster came a day after Phelan signed arrest warrants for 52 Democrats who have failed to return during the House’s second special session.

 After the Senate session concluded, Republican Sen. Bob Hall called the legislation “one of the best bills we’ve passed in a long time.”